AT&T Inc. (T) is primed for evolution with the beta value of 0.74

 Sponsored

-The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 66704743 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Communication Services managed to top a trading volume set approximately around 24337418 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 During the last month, 5 analysts gave the AT&T Inc. a BUY rating, 2 of the polled analysts branded the stock as an OVERWEIGHT, 14 analysts were recommending to HOLD this stock, 1 of them gave the stock UNDERWEIGHT rating, and 5 of the polled analysts provided SELL rating.